m-qm/github-clone/README.md

 ## Feedback

-Please, any feedback is more than welcome!
+Any feedback is more than welcome!

-:heart: